sachinjha/Blog/Db2SetupOnOpenshift.md

-# Miscellanous
-Installing DB2 developer edition on Openshift (without IBM cloud pak for Data)
+# Installing DB2 developer edition on Openshift (without IBM cloud pak for Data)
----

 Follow the setps to install DB2 using the configuration used in helm charts published by IBM for use in ICP.